Welcome to Orientalis

 Visitors can find all kinds of attractions in our Jerusalem.
 Jerusalem was a breeding place of culture and religion under Roman rule and this variety is represented in the Roman city street that runs through the city: different kinds of shops, workshops and houses of various cultures (Greek, Roman, and Egyptian) can be visited.
 There is also a house dedicated to the cult of Mithras, with an early Christian house church tucked away on the second floor.
 At the end of the street stands an Egyptian gate and behind that is a Sanhedrin, a Jewish council of judges.
 In our Roman city street are also the museum shop Mazzeltov and the Roman Inn, run by an actual innkeeper.
 Finally visitors of Jerusalem can find the Palace of Pontius Pilate, the Roman prefect of the province of Judea during the time of Jesus.
 The palace is situated at a beautiful city square, giving a great impression of the place where all kinds of public events took place.

 In our indoor museum we exhibit various expositions throughout the season that deal with the themes of the museum.
-At the moment these are the expositions ‘Eternal Stories’, ‘When God still wrote’, ‘The Cross in the hands of people’ and ‘Imago Christi’.
+At the moment these are the expositions ‘100 years’, ‘The True Paradise, 'When God still wrote’.